davidstutz/kohana-gaps/guide/gaps/model-configuration.md

 # Model configuration

-Gaps needs to know which model attributes to render in the formular and which driver to use for each attribute.
-In addition a lot of options can be specified like label, rules for validation and much more.

-For gaps configuration a method returning the configuration array is needed within the model:
+The configuration is provided by a method of the model:

 	/**
-	 * Gaps configuration
+	 * Gaps configuration.
 	 *
 	 * @return 	array	configuration
 	 */
-	public function gaps()
+	public function gaps() {
-	{
 		return array(
-			// Configuration of attributes go here...
+			// Configuration ...
 		);
 	}

-The default name for this method should be 'gaps'.
-But they can be named different dependant on their purpose.
+The default name for this method should be `gaps`.
+But they can be named different depending on their purpose.

-General, driver independant configuration:
+General, driver independant configuration options:

-* label
+* `label`: The label of the form element.
+The label is translated automatically.
-* driver
+* `driver`: The driver used for the attribute.
-* rules
-* group
-* attributes
-* filters
+* `rules`: Rules for validation.
+* `attributes`: Attributed applied on the form element.
+* `filters`: Filters are applied on the given value of the model before displaying it in the form element.

-For rules all validation rules known from kohana can be used or individual ones can be created.
-The validation within Gaps is based on the Kohana Validation class.
+Rules are configured as known from ORM rules.
+All available rules from the `Valid` class can be used or custom rules can be implemented.

-	/**
-	 * Gaps configuration
-	 *
-	 * @return 	array	configuration
-	 */
-	public function gaps()
-	{
-		return array(
+    array(
-			':field' => array(
+        'field_name' => array(
-				// The label option can be set to FALSE for hiding the label.
-				'label' => 'This label will automatically be translated', 'driver' => 'text', // Use the text driver...
+            'label' => 'This label will automatically be translated', 'driver' => 'text',
             'rules' => array(
-					// Rules go in here...
                 array('rules', array(':value')),
             ),
             'filters' => array(
-					// Filters are assigned similar to orm filters on the model.
-			    	// Will format the date according to the second parameter:
-			        'date' => array(
-			            array('date', array(':value', 'Y-m-d')),
+                array('date', array('Y-m-d', ':value')),
-			        ),
             )
-				// These attributes will be applied on the form element (e.g. text input).
             'attributes' => array(
-					'style' => 'style declarations go here',
-					'class' => 'classes here',
-					'id' => 'ID here',
+                // HTML attributes here ...
             ),
         ),
-			':field' => array(
-				// The label can also be empty or set to FALSE:
-				'label' => FALSE,
-				// Omitting the driver option will cause gaps to take the default driver: 'text' for normal attributes, 'belongs_to' for belongs to relationships, etc. ...
     ),
-		);
-	}

-Beneath the general configuration keys each driver provides additional configuration options.
+Beneath the general configuration options each driver provides additional configuration options.
 See the driver documentation for more information.